puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 #### Have Razor Unpack an ISO

-To have Razor unpack an ISO for you and serve its contents, create your repo with the `iso-url` property.
+To have Razor unpack an ISO for you and serve its contents, create your repo with the `iso-_url` property.
 The server downloads and unpacks the ISO image into its file system:

     {
       "name": "fedora19",
-      "iso-url": "file:///tmp/Fedora-19-x86_64-DVD.iso"
+      "iso_url": "file:///tmp/Fedora-19-x86_64-DVD.iso"
       "task": "puppet"
     }